Ohio Misdemeanor Charges and Penalties

 Possession of drug paraphernalia is a very common misdemeanor charge in Ohio.
 Many people get into trouble with the law because they had drug paraphernalia like a hypodermic needle lying around in their car.

-Upon conviction, in addition to the regular penalties, your driver’s license will be suspended for anywhere from 6 months to 5 years.
+Upon conviction, in addition to the regular penalties, your driver's license may be suspended for anywhere from 6 months to 5 years.
 You may also be placed on probation.
 Advertising about drug paraphernalia is also considered a misdemeanor in Ohio.
 4

 Disorderly Conduct – Public Peace Offenses